Hintlink

 How do I find the code I need to download using bittorrent?

-First go to the web site of the source of the code.
+Next go to the web site of the distribution you wish to use.
 If you’re lucky you’ll find bittorrent files there.
 If not, do a Google search for them using bittorrent & the “product” name.
 What you need to do first is download a small file ???????.torrent of about 50k in size using a normal download.
 Also download the matching md5sums files.
 What are these?
 Well, the files downloaded by bittorrent are huge, so even with careful error checking and piecing back together of the original files, errors can and do happen.

 Once I have the download(s) finished, what do I do next?

-Make sure that in each of the Blast!
-Windows that it says that the download is 100% complete.
+Make sure that in each of the Blast! windows that it says that the download is 100% complete.
 You should now have ISO standard files.
-Go and get the program md5sum.exe from the internet.
+Go and get the program md5sum.exe from a reliable source on the internet.
 Then run it on each of the downloaded files to make sure that the (very long) checksums agree.
 If they don’t, you have a problem and you’ll have to download the bittorrent file again.

 OK, I’ve got the ISO files tested, now what?

-Now the potentially hard part!
+Now (sometimes) the hard part!
 Make sure that you have a CD-RW drive that will reliably (with it’s software) write a full 700MB CD-R without stopping and giving errors and wasting discs.
-Mine won’t do it, so if you have to, move the code over a network to a known good drive & software combination and blow the discs there.
-Nero is rumoured to be the better choice above EasyCD Creator and I tend to agree with this having seen several systems behave in the same way.
+In days of old, mine wouldn’t do it.
+So, if you have to, move the code over a network to a known good drive & software combination and blow the discs there.
+In later OS versions and using modern drives this should not be an issue.

 What Now?